 First of all, the Fintech revolution started during the last financial crisis in 2008.
 Previous finance sector employees who lost their jobs weren't ready to give up on finance.
 They teamed up with IT professionals and started creating Fintech startups that were solving people’s problems instead of banking problems.

 Due to the economic crisis, the trust in traditional banks was damaged, and everyone was eager to save and manage their money.
-This was a huge opportunity for the finance industry, and new finance-oriented services started booming.
+This was a huge opportunity for the digital industry, and new user-centered financial services started booming.

 Secondly, we are living in the digital age, which opened up countless opportunities for the financial industry.
 If you look at today’s most valuable companies, you will see five tech giants.
 The digital age requires an absolutely new approach and mindset─ one that's 100% user-centered.